Everspace/Excellent-Homebrew-Approach/content/Artifacts/Accessory/Tyrant's Band/e2 - Tryant Body Exercise.md

 ---
+name: Tyrant Body Exercise
+artifact: Tyrant's Band
+contentType: Evocation

 essence: 2
 type: Supplementary
 duration: Indefinite
 cost: (2m or 1i)/dot
 keywords:
   - Apocryphal
   - Stackable
 charmsNeeded:
   - Increasing Strength Exercise
 ---

 Meditating on the nature of the tyrant lizard, the Solar becomes able to exert themselves at all times with the body of a titan.